ldoguin/tauri-plugin-litert/README.md

   modelId: string;
   chunk: string;
   done: boolean;
-  latencyMs?: number;  // set on the final chunk
+  latencyMs?: number;  // set on the final chunk when generation succeeded error?: string;      // set on the final chunk when generation failed }
-}
 ```